praveen-palanisamy/praveen-palanisamy.github.io/_posts/2021-01-22-tensorflow-2.x-reinforcement-learning-cookbook.md

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/183898254X) today!

-The chapter-wise recipes covered in the book is listed below:
+The chapter-wise recipes covered in the book are listed below with direct links to the code:

 ## TFRL Cookbook recipes